Diagonals of self-adjoint operators with finite spectrum: Necessity of interior majorization

+In this section we will show the necessity in Theorem \ref{npt}.
 We will make an extensive use of Kadison's theorem \cite{k1,k2} which characterizes diagonals of orthogonal projections.
 Theorem \ref{Kadison} serves as a prototype for our Theorem \ref{npt}.
 The common feature of both of these results is a trace condition.
-The main distinction between them is a lack of majorization inequalities in Kadison's Theorem which are present in Theorem \ref{npt}.
+The main distinction between them is the lack of majorization inequalities \eqref{nptmaj} in Kadison's Theorem which are present in Theorem \ref{npt}.

 \begin{thm}[Kadison] Let $\{d_{i}\}_{i\in I}$ be a sequence in $[0,1]$ and $\alpha\in(0,1)$.
 Define

 There exists an orthogonal projection on $\ell^2(I)$ with diagonal $\{d_{i}\}_{i\in I}$ if and only if either: \begin{enumerate} \item $C(\alpha)=\infty$ or $D(\alpha)=\infty$, or \item $C(\alpha)<\infty$ and $D(\alpha)<\infty$, and